MichaelYe48/portfolio-website/content/posts/browser-use.md

 - **Gmail:** Breaching sensitive email content.

-Once the injected prompt is merged with the agent’s original workflow, the LLM’s safeguards are bypassed, and the agent follows the unintended command—resulting in critical data leakage across these platforms.
+Once the injected prompt is merged with the agent’s original workflow, the LLM’s safeguards are bypassed, and the agent follows the unintended command.
+This results in critical data leakage across these platforms.

 ---